 Allison Mack Got Married Before Her Arrest Over Alleged Sex Cult — Meet Her Wife Nicki Clyne

 It turns out ‘Smallville’ actress Allison Mack was married prior to her arrest for her alleged involvement in NXIVM!
 Here’s all the details on her nuptials with fellow actress Nicki Clyne.
+EXCLUSIVE details!

+UPDATE 7:50 p.m. — An insider has offered an explanation for Allison and Nicki’s marriage.
+“From what I was told Keith Raniere arranged the marriage between Nicki and Allison for immigration reasons,” the source tells HollywoodLife.com EXCLUSIVELY.
+“Nicki is Canadian and Keith wanted her to be able to stay in the US as part of his harem.
+He forced Allison and Nicki to get married so he could maintain his tight control over Nicki.”

 Okay, we didn’t see this coming!
 Allison Mack, 35, the actress who’s been charged for her alleged part in NXIVM’s sex trafficking ring, got married last year, according to transcripts from federal prosecutors acquired by People.
 Her wife’s name is Nicki Clyne.
 Does she sound familiar?
 She should!
 Nicki appeared on Battlestar Galactica!
 But the revelations don’t stop there.
 According to the group’s former publicist, the marriage was arranged by none other than the group’s leader — Keith Raniere.
 The marriage took place in February of last year.